Gian Piero Gasperini: Atalanta

-On 9 September 2019, Atalanta coach Gian Piero Gasperini was made an honorary citizen of Bergamo.
-Atalanta qualified to the round of 16 of the Champions League for the first time after finishing in second place in the group with Manchester City, Shakhtar Donetsk and Dinamo Zagreb.
+On 9 September 2019, Gasperini was made an honorary citizen of Bergamo.
+Atalanta qualified for the round of 16 of the Champions League for the first time after finishing in second place in the group that also included Manchester City, Shakhtar Donetsk and Dinamo Zagreb.
 Gasperini's first match in the Champions League knockout rounds ended in a 4–1 home win against Valencia.
 Atalanta progressed to the quarter-finals following a 4–3 away win over Valencia in the second leg on 10 March 2020, giving them an 8–4 aggregate victory.
 However, they were eliminated by Paris Saint-Germain in the quarter-finals following a 1–2 defeat.
+Despite the impact of the COVID-19 pandemic in Italy, which struck Bergamo severely, Atalanta finished in third place in Serie A once again in 2020, qualifying for the Champions League for the second consecutive season.
+The team's attacking trio of Josip Iličić, Luis Muriel, and Duván Zapata each scored over 15 league goals that season, leading to Atalanta becoming the first Italian club to have three players score at least 15 league goals since Juventus in 1951–52.
+Atalanta finished the season by scoring a record–breaking 98 goals in Serie A, the most goals by any Italian club in a single league season in over 60 years.